hi-paris/DemoTTS/README.md

 - Optional: enable the lazy-loading behavior in `script.js` by uncommenting the audio lazy-load observer lines.

 ## Authors & Contact
 Maintained by Hi!
-PARIS, Tim Luka Horstmann — tim.horstmann@ip-paris.fr
+PARIS, Nassima ould ouali — nassima.ould-ouali@polytechnique.edu

 If you find issues or want to contribute improvements (content fixes, accessibility tweaks, better examples), please open a PR or an issue.